 Besides tracking the overall size and quality of your talent pool, you should also assess your sourcing strategies and measure the ROI of your communication with your candidates.

-You can do that by tracking relevant metrics, such as open rate of your email campaigns, social media statistics, attendance of your talent networking events, etc.
+You can do that by tracking relevant metrics, such as the open rate of your email campaigns, social media statistics, attendance of your talent networking events, etc.